barkmannen/SolanaHub/README.md

 To build the project for the mainnet environment, run `npm run build:main`.
 The build artifacts will be stored in the `www` directory.

 ## Credits
-Special thanks to all the amazing Solana builders.
+Special thanks to all the amazing BARK builders.

 ## How to Contribute
-To contribute or report issues, join our Discord at: https://discord.gg/7SxUZkqa6Q
+To contribute or report issues, join our Discord at: https://discord.gg/

 ## Support
-If you appreciate our work, consider staking with us at https://solanahub.app/stake-with-us Vote account: 7K8DVxtNJGnMtUY1CQJT5jcs8sFGSZTDiG7kowvFpECh
+If you appreciate our work, consider staking with us at https://barkhub.app/stake-with-us Vote account:

-## What's Next?
-Stay updated with our roadmap at https://avaulto-SolanaHub.hellonext.co